ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/02-immutable.md

 We begin by initializing the variable `ENC` to an empty string, creating a new entry in memory and assigning `ENC` to the first spot in memory.
 We then start our loop and the first character is `D`.
 When offset by `8`, this gives us `L`.
 We append `L` to `ENC`.
-Stince strings are immutable, meaning their state cannot change, this creates a new place in memory for the string that contains `L`.
-Our vairable is updated to point to the second memory spot.
+Since strings are immutable, meaning their state cannot change, this creates a new place in memory for the string that contains `L`.
+Our variable is updated to point to the second memory spot.

 [Slides 14-16]